pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 tps = 3168.014678 (excluding connections establishing)
 ```

-That number is not quite as big or mind-blowing as the previous number, but almost ~3.2k transactions per second (tps) for workload of reads and writes still seems pretty good.
+That number is not quite as big or mind-blowing as the previous number, but almost ~3.2k transactions per second (tps) for a workload of reads and writes still seems pretty good.

 Okay, so we know that every API request to our servers performs exactly two SQL queries: the first to validate the bearer token in the authorization header and the second to select, insert, update, or delete some data.
 The math's really simple, but here's a table anyway: